ros-drivers/rosserial/rosserial_vex_cortex/README.md

 # rosserial for VEX Cortex

-This package contains everything needed allow you to do the following:
+This package contains everything needed allow you to run rosserial on the [VEX Cortex](https://www.vexrobotics.com/276-2194.html), on the [PROS Kernel](https://pros.cs.purdue.edu/cortex/index.html).
-1. Run rosserial on the [VEX Cortex](https://www.vexrobotics.com/276-2194.html): send messages to/from a host Linux machine.
-2. Generate custom messages: design exactly what messages you want, or use pre-defined standard ROS messages.

 rosserial_cortex provides:
-1. The script `make_libraries.py`, which will generate c++ files that can be inserted into a PROS project and used to send/recieve messages in a PROS project.
-2. An example PROS project, to get you started on using ROS with VEX.

 # Setup
 1. Install [ROS](http://wiki.ros.org/melodic/Installation/Source).
 This has been developed and tested on ROS melodic, but it should work on many earier/later versions as well.